The starting point for our case study is the design model shown in Figure 18.2 above.

 hierarchy, one database table is created.
 The corresponding simplified SQL-DDL

-scripts used by JPA to create the persons
+scripts used by JPA to create the persons, authors and

 CREATE TABLE IF NOT EXISTS `persons` ( `PERSONID` int(11) NOT NULL, `category` varchar(16) DEFAULT NULL, `NAME` varchar(255) NOT NULL ); CREATE TABLE IF NOT EXISTS `authors` ( `PERSONID` int(11) NOT NULL, `BIOGRAPHY` varchar(255) DEFAULT NULL ); ADD CONSTRAINT `FK_authors_PERSONID` FOREIGN KEY (`PERSONID`) REFERENCES `persons` (`PERSONID`); CREATE TABLE IF NOT EXISTS `employees` ( `PERSONID` int(11) NOT NULL, `DEPARTMENT` varchar(64) DEFAULT NULL, `EMPNO` int(11) NOT NULL, `TYPE` varchar(32) DEFAULT NULL ); ADD CONSTRAINT `FK_employees_PERSONID` FOREIGN KEY (`PERSONID`) REFERENCES `persons` (`PERSONID`);